Luan-Souz/Quant_Finance/README.md

 # Quantitative Finance Algorithms

-A collection of quantitative finance algorithms implemented during the Quantitative Methods in Finance and Quantitative Portfolio Management graduate courses at NEU (Northeastern University), as part of the Master of Science in Quantitative Finance program.
+A collection of quantitative finance algorithms implemented during the Quantitative Methods in Finance and Quantitative Portfolio Management graduate courses at Northeastern University, as part of the Master of Science in Finance program.

 ---